 Greenhouse gas emissions from livestock production systems are the largest source of agricultural emissions in East Africa – and the fastest growing.
 The livestock sector thus represents the best opportunity for mitigation in the region.
 But there are gaps and uncertainties in our knowledge, including emission rates in different smallholder systems; mitigation opportunities related to practices, breeds, etc.; which policy or economic incentives to change production methods will best support smallholder livelihoods and climate change mitigation; and how institutions can support the transition toward low emissions development in livestock production.

 Working with stakeholders at multiple levels, this project integrates social and biophysical research - including surveys, ethnography, spatial and mechanistic modeling, and targeted GHG measurements - to identify opportunities to improve and promote low emissions development in the livestock sector.
-The project informs ongoing climate change policy processes in Kenya and Tanzania with evidence on livestock systems that have high potential to reduce emissions.
+The project informs ongoing climate change policy processes in Ethiopia, Kenya and Tanzania with evidence on livestock systems that have high potential to reduce emissions.

 The project answered four research questions: